snikproject/graph/README.md

 ### Pure JavaScript Development
 If you don't like to use npm and babel you can use a pure JavaScript workflow for development but then your browser needs to support the source requirements (some browsers need experimental flags activated).

+For example, in Firefox 57, go to `about:config` and set `dom.moduleScripts.enabled=true`.

 ### Development with Tooling

 * At first checkout, run `npm install` to download the necessary NPM modules.